Tara Pedersen, Ph.D.

 Research Interests

 Tara E. Pedersen specializes in early modern literature and culture.
-Her research articulates connections between epistemology and ontology as it focuses on how literature participates in constructing categories of knowledge, especially categories related to sexuality, gender, and the boundaries of the human in early modern culture.
+Her research articulates connections between epistemology and ontology as it focuses on how literature participates in constructing categories of knowledge.

-She is the author of _Mermaids and the Production of Knowledge in Early Modern England_, which investigates representations of the mermaid on the early modern stage, as well as "Bodies by the Book: Remapping Reputation in the Account of Anne Greene and Shakespeare's _Much Ado About Nothing_" in _Mapping Gendered Routes and Spaces in Early Modern England_.
+She is the author of Mermaids and the Production of Knowledge in Early Modern England, which investigates representations of the mermaid on the early modern stage, as well as "Bodies by the Book: Remapping Reputation in the Account of Anne Greene and Shakespeare's Much Ado About Nothing".
 Her current projects explore animacy and its gradations in early modern England.

 Consulting Interests